 Unlike the second category, which searches for the optimal parameter values that result in the closest match to observations, the third category, named ‘history matching’ (McNeall et al., 2013, 2016; Williamson et al., 2013, 2015, 2017), seeks to rule out parameter choices that do not adequately reproduce observations.
 History matching uses PPEs to train statistical emulators that predict key metrics from the model output, and then uses the emulators to rule out parameter space that is implausible.
 Williamson et al. (2017) demonstrated that this method is more powerful when iterative steps are taken to rule out implausible parameter space, where each step helps refine the parameter space containing potentially better performing model variants.
 A drawback is that iterative history matching requires more model runs in the not-ruled-out-yet parameter space for later iterations.
-The method we adopted in this study fits in the third category, where the parameter values were refined through phases of experiments.
+It is worth pointing out that the second and the third categories may not be different from each other if a sufficient number of model simulations are used to train a statistical emulator over the full parameter space.
+With a good emulator, it is possible to rule out parameter space and optimize parameter values, in which case categories two and three are post-processing steps.
+The method we adopted in this study fits into the third category, borrowing the idea of ‘iterative refocusing’ where parameter values are refined through phases of experiments.
+Our methodology differs from history matching in that we do not employ a formal statistical framework based on the definition of implausibility.